bbapplications/tankerkoenig-web-component/README.md

 </style>

 ```
-customers can overwerite these styles on their page i.e with a style tag in head
+users of the component can overwrite the styles on their page with a style tag in the head section of their page

 #### available css-vars